 Appearing to be high, unusually energetic or revved up, or sedated

 Continually “losing” prescriptions, so that more prescriptions must be written by a provider

 Talk to your doctor if you think you may have a problem with prescription drug use.
 You may feel embarrassed to talk to your doctor about it — but remember that medical professionals are trained to help you, not judge you.
 Identifying prescription drug abuse as soon as possible is important.
 It’s easier to tackle the problem early before it becomes an addiction and leads to more serious problems.

 Naloxone, also known as Narcan ®, when administered to a person overdosing from an opioid medication or drug, can reverse the overdose immediately by quickly restoring breathing and consciousness.
 If someone you know may be at risk for overdosing on prescription pain medication or heroin, you can obtain a prescription for this lifesaving drug medication and learn how to administer it.

 Training participants learn about opioids, how to recognize, respond to and prevent an opioid overdose and how to administer naloxone to reverse an overdose.
-After completing the training, participants receive a completion certificate, a prescription for naloxone and an overdose prevention kit.
+After completing the training, participants receive free naloxone and an overdose prevention kit.